philgoood84/PokerHandEvaluator/README.md

 Overview
 ---------
-It's a brand new algorithm, which avoids traversing all 7 choose 5 combinations when evaluating a 7-card poker hand, but uses a perfect hash function instead.
+It's a brand new algorithm, which avoids traversing all 7 choose 5 combinations when evaluating a 7-card poker hand, using a perfect hash function instead.

 The implementation supports both 5-card and 7-card evaluation, where the 7-card version beats many other algorithms in the execution time, and it's also using